 products with which they work.
 NMSU maintains a written program

 available to all employees.
-It is available at the EH&S office or via
+It is available for review at the EH&S office or via

-the policy section of the safety web site (www.nmsu.edu/~safety).
+the policy section of the safety web site (safety.nmsu.edu).
 The

 written program specifies the university policy, training requirements,